How to get Organic Certified

 The organic foods market in the U.S. was worth $55.1 billion in 2019, a healthy 5% over 2018 sales and the Covid pandemic accelerated organic food sales even higher.
 Consumers are looking for healthy foods and while there are many other “food labels” in the retail marketplace, “organic” is by far the most familiar one.

 Not surprisingly, many farm owners wonder whether what it will take to certify their farm as organic.
 Farms with more than $5,000 in gross sales annually cannot use the term “organic” when marketing their products without certification under the USDA National Organic Program rules.

-If you are thinking about certifying your farm as organic, here are six steps to move you through the process seamlessly:
+Whether your farm is growing fruits, vegetables, grains, flowers or any other crop, if you are thinking about certifying your farm as organic, here are six steps to move you through the process seamlessly:

 What buying avenues will open up to you that might not be available without organic certification?

 Understand your investment - What does the process look like?
 How long did it take?
 How much did it cost?

 Which certifying agents should you use (or avoid)?

 A quick conversation asking your fellow farmers why their farms are (or aren’t) organic certified can give you better tools to make your decision and set you up for certifying success.